Society of the Cincinnati: History

-The Society is named after Lucius Quinctius Cincinnatus, who left his farm to accept a term as Roman Consul and served as Magister Populi (with temporary powers similar to that of a modern-era dictator).
-He assumed lawful dictatorial control of Rome to meet a war emergency.
-When the battle was won, he returned power to the Senate and went back to plowing his fields.
-The Society's motto reflects that ethic of selfless service: Omnia reliquit servare rempublicam ("He relinquished everything to save the Republic").
+The Society is named after Lucius Quinctius Cincinnatus (c.
+519 – c.
+430 BC), who left his farm to accept a term as Roman Consul and served as Dictator.
+He was given lawful dictatorial control of Rome to meet a war emergency.
+When the battle was won, he relinquished his powers and went back to plowing his fields.
+The Society's motto reflects that ethic of selfless service: Omnia reliquit servare rempublicam ("He relinquished everything to serve the Republic").
 The Society has had three goals: "To preserve the rights so dearly won; to promote the continuing union of the states; and to assist members in need, their widows, and their orphans."

 The concept of the Society of the Cincinnati was that of Major General Henry Knox.
 The first meeting of the Society was held in May 1783 at a dinner at the Verplanck House (present-day Mount Gulian), Fishkill, New York, before the British evacuation from New York City.
 The meeting was presided over by Major General Friedrich Wilhelm von Steuben, with Lieutenant Colonel Alexander Hamilton serving as the orator.
 The participants agreed to stay in contact with each other after the war.
 Mount Gulian, von Steuben's headquarters, is considered the birthplace of the Society of the Cincinnati, where the Institution was formally adopted on May 13, 1783.

 Membership was generally limited to officers who had served at least three years in the Continental Army or Navy, or had served until the end of the War; it included officers of the French Army and Navy above certain ranks.
 Officers in the Continental Line who died during the War were also entitled to be recorded as members, and membership would devolve to their eldest male heir.
 Members of the considerably larger fighting forces comprising the Colonial Militias and Minutemen were not entitled to join the Society.
 Within 12 months of the founding, a constituent Society had been organized in each of the 13 states and in France.
 Of about 5,500 men originally eligible for membership, 2,150 had joined within a year.
 King Louis XVI ordained the French Society of the Cincinnati, which was organized on July 4, 1784 (Independence Day).
 Up to that time, the King of France had not allowed his officers to wear any foreign decorations, but he made an exception in favor of the badge of the Cincinnati.